ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

     Protocol Test Suites\\Setup** to a directory of your choice on the SUT.
 The SUT configuration scripts are the only requirement for the SUT.
-The scripts facilitate the SUT configuration process and are contained within the
+The scripts facilitate the SUT configuration process and are in the **ExchangeMAPIProtocolTestSuites.zip** file.
-    **ExchangeMAPIProtocolTestSuites.zip** file.

 **Note** If your computer blocks scripts that are downloaded from the Internet for security reasons, follow these steps to unblock PowerShell scripts.

   --------------------------------------------------------